wota-n/wota-n/README.md

-Currently working as a Junior Cloud Engineer
+Cloud Engineer with some interests in homelabbing and security.